 Sara’s journey into functional wellness began during pregnancy, when her curiosity around traditional food practices became a passion for using nutrition as medicine.
 After rebuilding her own health from the inside out, she began guiding others through their own transformation—offering education and sustainable strategies for balanced living.

-Now certified through Curovie and working alongside her husband, Christopher, Sara offers personalized coaching that helps clients cut through the noise, uncover root causes, and create lasting change.
+Now certified as a functional wellness coach and working alongside her husband, Christopher, Sara offers personalized coaching that helps clients cut through the noise, uncover root causes, and create lasting change.
 She uses food, habit tracking, and the power of circadian rhythms to help realign physiology, restore energy, and regulate the body’s natural healing systems.
 Sara is known for meeting each client with honesty, empathy, and depth.
 Her mission is simple: help people reclaim ownership of their health and feel more grounded in their own lives.

 Lesley Koehnen brings over two decades of experience teaching Pilates to adults over 50 and fostering wellness through movement, education, and community connection.
 As the founder of Village Health, she’s known for creating safe, welcoming spaces that support healing, strength, and lifelong mobility.